Cancer (constellation): Stars

-Cancer is the second dimmest of the zodiacal constellations, having only two stars above the fourth magnitude.
+Cancer is the dimmest of the zodiacal constellations, having only two stars above the fourth magnitude.
 The German cartographer Johann Bayer used the Greek letters Alpha through Omega to label the most prominent stars in the constellation, followed by the letter A, then lowercase b, c and d.
 Within the constellation's borders, there are 104 stars brighter than or equal to apparent magnitude 6.5.

 Also known as Altarf or Tarf, Beta Cancri is the brightest star in Cancer at apparent magnitude 3.5.
 Located 290 ± 30 light-years from Earth, it is a binary star system, its main component an orange giant of spectral type K4III that is varies slightly from a baseline magnitude of 3.53—dipping by 0.005 magnitude over a period of 6 days.
 An aging star, it has expanded to around 50 times the Sun's diameter and shines with 660 times its luminosity.
 It has a faint magnitude 14 red dwarf companion located 29 arcseconds away that takes 76,000 years to complete an orbit.
 Altarf represents a part of Cancer's body.

 At magnitude 3.9 is Delta Cancri, also known as Asellus Australis.
 Located 131±1 light-years from Earth, it is an orange-hued giant star that has swollen and cooled off the main sequence to become an orange giant with a radius 11 times and luminosity 53 times that of the Sun.
 Its common name means "southern donkey".
 The star also holds a record for the longest name, "Arkushanangarushashutu," derived from ancient Babylonian language, which translates to "the southeast star in the Crab."
 Delta Cancri also makes it easy to find X Cancri, the reddest star in the sky.
 Known as Asellus Borealis "northern donkey", Gamma Cancri is a white-hued A-type subgiant of spectral type A1IV and magnitude 4.67, that is 35 times as luminous as of the Sun.
 It is located 181 ± 2 light-years from Earth.

 Iota Cancri is a wide double star.
 The primary is a yellow-hued G-type bright giant star of magnitude 4.0, located 330 ± 20 light-years from Earth.
 It spent much of its stellar life as a B-type main sequence star before expanding and cooling to its current state as it spent its core hydrogen.
 The secondary is a white main sequence star of spectral type A3V and magnitude 6.57.
 Despite having different distances when measured by the HIPPARCOS satellite, the two stars share a common proper motion and appear to be a natural binary system.